-Nutanix Hybrid Multicloud Platform Recognized As A Leader
+Nutanix Hybrid Multicloud Platform Recognized as a Leader

-Receives Among the Highest Scores in Current Offering Category and Highest in Strategy Category.

-DUBAI, UAE– Nutanix (NASDAQ: NTNX), a leader in hybrid multicloud computing, announced it has been named a Leader in The Forrester Wave: Hyperconverged Infrastructure, Q3 2023, published by Forrester Research, Inc. The report evaluated 11 HCI vendors on Current Offering, Market Presence, and Strategy, and Nutanix was positioned as a leader with the highest possible scores in the vision and innovation criteria.
+(MENAFN- Procre8) DUBAI, UAE, 20th November, 2023 – Nutanix (NASDAQ: NTNX), a leader in hybrid multicloud computing, announced it has been named a Leader in The Forrester Wave: Hyperconverged Infrastructure, Q3 2023, published by Forrester Research, Inc. The report evaluated 11 HCI vendors on Current Offering, Market Presence, and Strategy, and Nutanix was positioned as a leader with the highest possible scores in the vision and innovation criteria.
 Nutanix also received the highest scores in the storage and data, and support and experience criteria.
-Nutanix believes these results show the company's strength in helping organizations build a hybrid multicloud platform to run all apps and data anywhere – whether in the datacenter, in public cloud or at the edge.
+Nutanix believes these results show the company’s strength in helping organizations build a hybrid multicloud platform to run all apps and data anywhere - whether in the datacenter, in public cloud or at the edge.

 This news comes on the heels of continued strong innovation and momentum from Nutanix, including: